Scroll to navigation

 Background color of status bar(s) for unfocused region(s) on screen number x.

-A comma separated list of up to 10 colors can be specified, with the same syntax and behavior as bar_color for unfocused bar(s).
+A comma-separated list of multiple colors can be specified, with the same syntax and behavior as bar_color for unfocused bar(s).
 Defaults to the value of bar_color.

 Set default bar_toggle state; default is 1.